n0shake/Public-APIs/README.md

 - [Moltin](https://www.moltin.com/developers) - Unified APIs for inventory, carts, the checkout process, payments and more, so you can focus on creating seamless customer experiences at any scale.
 - [Stripe](https://stripe.com/docs/api) - Allows both private individuals and businesses to accept payments over the Internet.
 - [Braintree](https://developers.braintreepayments.com) - Specializes in mobile and web payment systems for ecommerce companies.

+### Communication
+- [Exotel](https://exotel.in/) - Exotel is a cloud telephony service provider for small and medium enterprises in India.

 ### Content